 Joe DiMaggio, Army Air Force

-You know him for his MLB record 56-game hitting streak that may never be touched and marriage to Marilyn Monroe, but “The Yankee Clipper” was also a sergeant during World War II.
+You know him for his MLB record 56-game hitting streak that may never be touched and his marriage to Marilyn Monroe, but “The Yankee Clipper” was also a sergeant during World War II.

 Jack Dempsey, Coast Guard